audse/virtual-pet/docs/mods/api/json/action_item.md

     // the display text for the button
     text: string,

-    // if the action item is a cheat or not (cheats have a special appearance in-game) is_cheat?: boolean,

     // if provided, a list of actions that will appear after clicking this action button submenu?: Array<ActionItem>,